mrengy/vanguard-history/README.md

 Run composer, create database, import contents from a production export, update wp-config.php, go through WordPress install in browser

-In Terminal, cd into the THEME directory.
+In command line tool, navigate (cd) into the THEME directory.

-# To watch for Sass changes
+# To make edits to CSS

-Run "sass --watch ." which will check .scss files and compile them into proper .css
+In command line tool, run "sass --watch ." which will check .scss files and compile them into proper .css